collier-jo/CV/README.md

 </div>

 ## Background

-**MAKERS**

-I am a Full-Stack developer ....

-I have recently graduated from [Makers Academy](https://makers.tech/) -

-I have recently completed training at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp), to learn best practices, tools and methodologies.
+An engaging, behaviour and test driven full stack developer, who has recently graduated from one of the UK’s leading bootcamps, [Makers Academy](https://makers.tech/).
+I place learning, accessibility and creativity as core drives for my Programming Practice.

 Graduating from UAL in 2017, I travelled down many different paths - from working in recruitment for a homeless charity to working in first line IT to being part of an exhibition at the Tate Modern.

 I love problem solving, however tenuous this has been the main link between the various jobs and hobbies I have undertaken.

 In the past 3 years I have linked my creative brain with its alternative ways of thinking with analytical and systematic approaches, this has been the catalyst to me starting a new journey into programming.